aegif/NemakiWare/README.md

 * CouchDB
   CouchDB may be working on "http://localhost:5984/".

-  * If you have change the address or port,
+  * If you have changed the address or port,
    In `<NemakiWare_Home>/nemakiware/src/main/webapp/WEB-INF/classes/nemakiware.properties`
-  modify `db.protocol`, `db.host`, `db.port` (and also `db.maxConnections`).
+   modify `db.protocol`, `db.host`, `db.port` (and also `db.maxConnections`).
    In `<NemakiWare_Home>/nemakisolr/src/main/webapp/WEB-INF/classes/nemakisolr.properties`
    modify `couchdb.server.url`, `couchdb.db.repository`, `couchdb.maxconnection`.

   * Secure connection to CouchDB(Basic Auth, Reverse Proxy etc.) is not supported by NemakiWare for the present.
   * If you want to manage CouchDB directly, Futon UI "http://localhost:5984/_utils/" is useful.
   CouchDB database `bedroom` contains all of the data except for deleted(archived) data in `archive`.
-  These database names are configured by `nemakiware.repository.main` and `nemakiware.repository.archive` in `<NemakiWare_Home>/nemakiware/src/main/webapp/WEB-INF/classes/nemakiware.properties`.  `nemakiware.repository.main` is also used as the CMIS serever repository id.
+  These database names are configured by `nemakiware.repository.main` and `nemakiware.repository.archive` in `<NemakiWare_Home>/nemakiware/src/main/webapp/WEB-INF/classes/nemakiware.properties`.
+   `nemakiware.repository.main` is also used as the CMIS serever repository id.

 * Solr
   Solr may be working on "http://localhost:8983/solr".